luxe/unilang/README.md

 | Travis   | [![Build Status](https://travis-ci.com/Unilang/everything.svg?branch=master)](https://travis-ci.com/Unilang/everything)     |

-#### is the build hermetic?
+#### Is the build hermetic?
 I'm trying.
-Here is an overview of the build system
+Here is an overview of the build system.

 ![diagram of the build system](.readme/build-system.png "test")